urql-graphql/urql/docs/advanced/debugging.md

 ### Tips

-Lastly, in summary, here are a few tips, dos, and don'ts that are important when we're adding new Debug Events to custom exchanges.
+Lastly, in summary, here are a few tips, that are important when we're adding new Debug Events to custom exchanges:

 - ✅ **Share internal details**: Frequent debug messages on key events inside your exchange are very useful when later inspecting them, e.g. in the `devtools`.